 The Mach-E is Fords first true electric car.
 Sure, Ford has produced some compliance EV’s for California etc such as the Focus EV previously.
 However, the Mach-E is Ford’s first car designed from the ground up as an EV, and its an SUV, with a Mustang badge on it…I’ll get to my thoughts on that branding choice at the end of this post.
 Let’s get to the important things though, what can it tow?
 Well, all versions of the Mach-E, and there is quite a few are rated to tow but only 750 kg.
-Quite simply, the towing capacity of the Mach-E is a disappointment.
+Quite simply, its towing capacity is a disappointment.

 Key Ford Mustang Mach-E Specs

 - Official Towing Capacity – 750 kg to 1,000 kg (SR and ER AWD)

 - Price – Starting £47,530 (SR RWD) > £68,030 (GT)

 - Range (EV Database) – 215 miles (SR AWD) > 280 miles (ER RWD)

 - Estimate Towing Range (50%) – 108 miles (SR AWD) > 140 miles (ER RWD)